dseeni/TechArtDemos/README.md

 then snap and align
 predictive
 always Y UP
-works with vertexs edges and faces too
+works with vertex edges and faces too

 -----------------------------------------------------------------------
 PLANEFLATTEN